-If parents find something in their child's file they believe to be inaccurate, misleading, or to violate the child's rights, the parent has the right to request that such information be amended or deleted from the file.
-If the school disagrees with the parent's request, the parent has the right to a hearing on the matter.
+If parents find something in their child's file they believe to be inaccurate, misleading, or to violates their child's rights, they have the right to request that such information be amended or removed from the file.
+If the school disagrees with the parents' request, the parents have the right to a hearing on the matter.